What Is Lean?

 Adult Treatment For Lean Addiction

-While Lean addiction typically affects younger individuals, it’s important to remember that anyone can become addicted.
-For adults dealing with Lean addiction, medical detoxification is typically recommended as a first step.
-This can be done at an inpatient facility where trained medical staff can monitor you 24/7 for any serious withdrawal symptoms.
+While lean addiction typically affects younger individuals, it’s important to remember that anyone can become addicted.
+For those who have become dependent on lean or other substances, a medically supervised detox may be necessary to help manage withdrawal symptoms.
+This can be done at a hospital or treatment facility where trained medical staff can monitor you 24/7 for any serious withdrawal symptoms.

-After detox is completed, a stay at an inpatient rehab facility is the next recommended step.
-Here, a multidisciplinary team of nurses, psychiatrists, therapists, and other professionals can help you work through the underlying causes of addiction and help you build proper coping mechanisms to help you stay sober once you leave.
+After detox is completed, entering a treatment program at an inpatient or outpatient facility may be recommended, depending on the severity of the addiction.
+During treatment, a multidisciplinary team of nurses, psychiatrists, therapists, and other professionals can help you work through the underlying causes of addiction and help you build proper coping mechanisms to help you stay sober once you leave.

 To find a rehab near you, explore the rehab directory today.
-For more information on adult treatment for Lean addiction, such as information on finances, detox, and treatment plans, call a treatment provider for free.
+For more information on treatment for lean addiction, such as information on how to pay for treatment, detox, and treatment programs, call a treatment provider for free.